top of page

 Jon4256.jpg

-Hi, I'm Jon.
-From a young age, my curiosity led me to delve into the fascinating topics of psychology and philosophy.
-I received my bachelors degree from Cabrini University, pursuing a double major in psychology and biology.
-Shortly after, I began working within the Philadelphia community, providing after-school support for grade school students.
-From there I transitioned into the mental health field, working closely with children facing various developmental, neurological, and behavioral challenges, especially those with autism.
-While continuing this work I began attending the University of Pennsylvania to receive my Masters degree in Mental Health Counseling.
-Throughout my career, I've had the privilege of contributing my skills in diverse settings—schools, homes, clinics, and hospitals across the Philadelphia area.
-I am now a Certified Clinical Services Provider for ADHD treatment, a qualification that holds personal significance as I navigate life with ADHD myself.
-Today, I am grateful for the journey that has brought me to where I am, weaving together my passion for psychology, philosophy, and my personal experience with ADHD, as I strive to make a meaningful impact in the lives of individuals facing developmental challenges in the Philadelphia community and beyond.
+Deeply fascinated by the psychology and philosophy for most of his life Jonathan achieved bachelors degrees from Cabrini University, pursuing a double major in psychology and biology.
+Shortly after, he began working within the Philadelphia community, providing after-school support for grade school students.
+After feeling the impact and inspiration of this work, Jonathan then transitioned into the mental health field, working closely with children facing various developmental, neurological, and behavioral challenges, especially those with autism.
+While working, he began attending the University of Pennsylvania to receive a Masters degree in Mental Health Counseling, followed by a career that included the privilege of contributing in a diversity of settings—schools, homes, clinics, and hospitals across the Philadelphia area.
+Jonathan is a Certified Clinical Services Provider for Autism and ADHD treatment.
+Today, his journey and gratitude has brought a weaving together his passion for psychology, philosophy, and personal experience with ADHD, striving to make a meaningful impact in the lives of individuals facing developmental challenges in the Philadelphia community and beyond.

 What is Cognitive-Behavioral Therapy?